stevenknox/CoreBDD/Readme.md

     }
 ```

-You can also define senarios in a single method using delgates for each of the steps and allowing for multiple scenarios to be defined within the same class
+You can also define scenarios in a single method using delgates for each of the steps and allowing for multiple scenarios to be defined within the same class

   ``` csharp
     public class AdvancedCalculator : CalculatorFeature